Introduction to quantum groups: 8b. Laws of characters

-Summarizing, we have seen so far that for $O_N,O_N^+,U_N,U_N^+$, the asymptotic laws of the main characters are the laws $g_1,\gamma_1,G_1,\Gamma_1$ coming from the various CLT.
+Summarizing, for $O_N,O_N^+,U_N,U_N^+$ the asymptotic laws of the main characters are the laws $g_1,\gamma_1,G_1,\Gamma_1$ coming from the various CLT in classical and free probability.
 This is certainly nice, but there is still one conceptual problem, coming from:

 \begin{proposition} The above convergences $law(\chi_u)\to g_1,\gamma_1,G_1,\Gamma_1$ are as follows: \begin{enumerate} \item They are non-stationary in the classical case.

 \item They are stationary in the free case, starting from $N=2$. \end{enumerate} \end{proposition}